 I still remember my time in the military and one of my friends grabbing me telling me to divorce her.
 He had been to our house a few times and I can say there were problem with her at first.
 She wasn’t a good house wife and hardly did anything.
 He saw this and told me to get rid of her before we had children.
 I told him no because I loved her and she was depressed.
 She married a man right out of high school and moved across the country.
 I still don’t regret that decision.

 But years later I became broken.
 Accidents would happen and terrible situations decided to fall on my lap.
 I wasn’t strong or brave enough to handle it then and I wouldn’t be able to face my PTSD until this year.
 I found out though that she hated me.
 At first I thought it was because of all the years of just dealing with my bullshit but she told me the truth.
 She stopped loving me before our second child was born when everything started to get bad.
 She told me she only stayed for the kids.
+She just complained about me to other people and just didn’t want to try.

 Through sickness and health.
 For better or worse.
 These are things I truly believed in when it came to the love I had for this woman.
 It wasn’t for her though.
 I found out she hated everything about me and my family.
 When she left me for her boss things started to come out in the open when people heard about it.
 They would tell me or my family what she thought of us.
 It was heart breaking for everyone.